red40x/contracts/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Development server with mock data
+## Development json server for mock data

-Run `start with json server` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `json-server --watch db.json` for a dev server.
+You must install the json server with -g flag `npm install -g json-server`.

 ## Code scaffolding